Blockchain Scalability Problems and Solutions

 Ethereum Plasma Overview

-The Ethereum project strives to create a platform through which calculations will be conducted outside the blockchain, and eventually ensured in a chain that scales to billions of calculations per second with the least possible number of updates on the chain.
+The Ethereum smart contract development company strives to create a platform through which calculations will be conducted outside the blockchain, and eventually ensured in a chain that scales to billions of calculations per second with the least possible number of updates on the chain.
 With the help of Plasma technology, nodes will not have to confirm all data during the conclusion of the next smart contract.
 More precisely, the operating system, in this case, avoids the mandatory stages in loading the full history and verifying all information.
 An updated transaction will not reload the history of the block.
 The new transaction will require only a two-way exchange of data on the transfer of funds from the wallet of one user to the wallet of another.
 As a result, users get a much smaller amount of data that requires processing.
 From a technological point of view, a specific user will only have to monitor the accuracy and availability of his or her own coins that are engaged in the transaction.

 Plasma Ethereum protocol will have flexible settings that allow it to be tailored to the unique needs of a particular product.
 This will improve certain high-necessity aspects of the operation of a specific site.
 At the same time, the main function of Plasma – the implementation of more advantageous scaling and faster indicators – will not suffer.
 Each Plasma release can be configured in accordance with its business logic, based upon smart contracts.
 These can surround the root blockchain of Ethereum, solving the tasks of security and scaling.
 In the course of blockchain operations, some calculations will take place in child blockchains, resorting to the root blockchain only occasionally.
 However, there is the possibility of confronting local attacks.
 Members of the local side chain will have the opportunity to leave it by going to the root blockchain without losing personal funds.

-To understand the role Plasma can play in the Ethereum blockchain, we must explore the architecture of the network.
+To understand the role Plasma can play in the Ethereum blockchain development company, we must explore the architecture of the network.
 The Lightning Network technology (as in Bitcoin) was adapted for Ethereum in the form of the Raiden protocol.
 Raiden is a kind of extension of Ethereum.
 For successful operation of processed transactions, nodes are linked both with the nodes of the root blockchain as well as with each other.
 Utilization of off-chain technology will reduce order commission since data exchange with Ethereum is rare regardless of the number of operations performed.

 The use of Raiden will increase network bandwidth, but this is not the end of its benefits; the solution allows the use of smart contracts in a more utilitarian way.
 Here, the Plasma release enters into the game: a high-stability framework that allows the translation of certain computations from the root blockchain into subordinate units.